Getting Started

 }

-Now that we have some settings, we can put it together in a simple application.
+Now that we have some options, we can put it together in a simple application.

 fn main() {